bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 but I often hesitate relying on such approaches for a couple of reasons [1]:

-- Performance and Resource Usage: DuckDB can adjust its execution strategy based on metadata.
+- Performance and Resource Usage: DuckDB can adjust its execution strategy based on the metadata it keeps around.
 If the dataset is small, DuckDB will use fewer threads.
 If the dataset can't fit entirely in memory, DuckDB will definitely do a better job buffering the needed working set than I can.
 - Integration with SQL: while average is a simple operation that can be done in the client's side, for more complex upstream operations such as window queries, CTEs or joins, I'd prefer to keep everything within SQL via UDFs and